 Unlike work order system statuses, work order substatuses can be updated on the mobile app by the field technicians.

 The substatuses will appear based on the work order system status.
 In the example above, Follow-Up Required only appears when the work order system status is Open-Completed because we related the two.

 If your organization is using Resource Scheduling Optimization, then an additional field called Scheduling Method will appear on the book status entity.

 - Do Not Move

 If you create a new custom Booking Status, then you should pick a scheduling method that relates to the field service booking status.
 For example, the out-of-the-box booking status Traveling has an RSO scheduling method set to Do Not Move because RSO should not move bookings that a field technician is traveling to.
 Therefore, using our previous example, our new Delayed booking status is related to the Traveling Field Service status, so its scheduling method should be set to Do Not Move as well.

-See the topic on Resource Scheduling Optimization (RSO) configuration for more details.
+For more information, see the article on Resource Scheduling Optimization (RSO) configuration.